TABLE OF CONTENTS

 Section 5 – Special Meetings: At any time in the intervals between annual and quarterly meetings, special membership meetings may be called by the President or a majority of the Board of Governors.
 Special meetings must be called when requested by a petition signed by 50 members of the Association.
 Business conducted at special meetings shall be restricted to the subjects stated in the notice of the meeting.

-Section 6 – Notice of Meetings: Notice of all meetings of members must state that the procedure authorized by Section 7 might be invoked, and shall be emailed electronically, mailed, or delivered to each member at least 10 days before the time of the meeting.
+Section 6 – Notice of Meetings: Notice of all meetings of members must state that the procedure authorized by Section 7 might be invoked, and shall be shall be emailed electronically or delivered to each member at least 10 days before the time of the meeting.
 Notice of a special meeting shall include a statement of the only subjects to be considered.
 Notice of the Annual Meeting shall include a statement that a copy of the proposed budget shall be available, upon request, in advance of the meeting, and state the hours and location at which a copy of the budget proposal may be obtained.
 Notice of the October meeting shall include the nominating procedure.

 Section 7 – Quorum: At all meetings of the Association, the presence of 25 members shall be necessary to constitute a quorum.
 If there are insufficient members present to establish a quorum at the time a membership meeting is to be held, a substitute meeting may be called under the following procedure: